The study of food science ensures the quality and safety of all types of foods (dairy

 Product development specialist

-The Department of Animal and Food Sciences to undergraduate students this year
+awarded by the Department of Animal and Food Sciences to undergraduate students

 Advisory input from food professionals and business leaders ensures that you will